Testing, validation, and Lucy logs

 Where logs come from

 The Lucy tree (lucy/) drives broad layer suites: forward/backward parity, training matrices, save/reload checks, and GPU timing tables.
-A typical full run writes a transcript under:
+Typical transcripts:

-That file is meant for human review and regression diffing (adapter name, Metal/Vulkan, per-dtype rows, and summary tallies at the end of each section).
+Both files are meant for human review and regression diffing (adapter name, per-dtype rows, summary tallies).

 How to read parity summary lines